NCAR/rda-apps-clients/docs/README.md

   + A Jupyter Notebook was created to show the basic functionality of rdams_client.py.
     - [The Jupyter Notebook can be found here](../src/python/rdams_client_example.ipynb)
   + [rdams_client.py can be found here](../src/python/rdams_client.py)
-- All HTTPS requests to to the RDA APPS API must include a bearer token to access the API.
+- All HTTPS requests to to the GDEX API must include a bearer token to access the API.
   + Token information can be found on [you user profile](https://rda.ucar.edu/accounts/profile)
 - Responses are JSON formatted.
   + Typically, error responses will give an explaination of what went wrong in the value of the `messages` key.
   + If `status` is `ok`, then all relevant data will be in the value of the `result` key.
-- Feel free to contact the RDA with questions: [rdahelp](mailto:rdahelp@ucar.edu) or [Riley Conroy](mailto:rpconroy@ucar.edu)
+- Feel free to contact the GDEX with questions: [rdahelp](mailto:datahelp@ucar.edu) or [Riley Conroy](mailto:rpconroy@ucar.edu)

 ------
 ### Install